sdmp/sdmp-create-private-key/README.md

 # sdmp-create-private-key

-This is an authoritative example of what the `private_key` container object implementation specified in the [SDMP](http://sdmp.io) protocol might look like.
+This module will create a `private_key` container object according to the specifications in the [SDMP](http://sdmp.io) protocol.

 You can call this module to get a new `private_key` object which conforms to the SDMP specifications, or you can pass in an existing